 (We all notice the handwaving I’m doing so that this is 4 pages and not 40+, right?
 You can find more information on the history in the suggested reading section.)

 The first is that what Gardner was doing started getting called Gardnerian Wicca.
 And the second is that people started splitting off and doing other related things that were clearly related, but where the exact sources, specifics, and tracings are tricky to untangle because they involve oathbound material, individual group details and personal relationships (both good and feuding).

 The other major split that’s widely known is Alexandrian, but there are others you probably won’t run across as often.
 If you think of it like the Protestant Reformation schisms in fast motion due to far better communication, publication, and other such things, you might get the idea.

-I really like the Wiccan Church of Canada’s outline of common practices (section one is the relevant bit)– enough that I’d encourage you to go look at it rather than duplicate it right here.
-In brief, though, the core Wiccan practices that descend from the New Forest area include the following (among other things)
+In brief, the core Wiccan practices that descend from the New Forest area include the following (among other things)

 These are experiences that are part of full participation in the tradition, as well as being designed to create or encourage specific changes in the individual.
 (You can read more about ritual, including a general outline, on my What is Ritual page.)

 Initiation is a tricky word, because it has multiple meanings.

 In traditions with a lineage, there is a group energy (often called an egregore) that is a core part of the tradition.
 Part of initiation is connecting in particular ways with that group energy.
 You might think of this like getting the keys to a shared family vacation home: it’s not just yours to do with as you like, but you have some access and connections that aren’t open to everyone.